bakape/shamichan/README.md

    - Run `git submodule init`
    - Install [Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)
    - Use `DEBUG=1 make wasm` and `make clean_wasm` to compile the C++ client and clean build directories
+   - To use the C++ client for meguca add the `?wasm=true` query string to the end of the URL